Sparse Portfolio selection via Bayesian Multiple testing: Strategy

-is the design matrix with first column is the unit vector or the place holder for intercept and the second column is the vector of $n$-days excess return of the market index over risk free rate;
+is the design matrix with the first column being the unit vector or the place holder for intercept and the second column being the vector of excess returns of the market index over the risk free rate;

-If market is efficient then according to \citep{Sharpe.1964,Linter.1965,Black.1972}, the intercepts $\alpha_i=0~~\forall i=1(1)P$ and $\beta_i$ is the measure of systematic risk due to market movement; $\bm{\epsilon}=\left((\epsilon_{i,j})\right)_{n\times P}$ is the idiosyncratic return of the asset. \begin{remark} In (\ref{eqn_CAPM}), if a portfolio is constructed based on $\tilde{P}$ many assets all of which have $\alpha=0$ and $\beta=1$, then portfolio return will mimic the market return. \end{remark}
+If the market is efficient then according to \citep{Sharpe.1964,Linter.1965,Black.1972}, the intercepts $\alpha_i=0~~\forall i=1\cdots P$ and $\beta_i$ is the measure of systematic risk due to market movement; $\bm{\epsilon}=\left((\epsilon_{i,j})\right)_{n\times P}$ is the idiosyncratic return of the asset. \begin{remark} In (\ref{eqn_CAPM}), if a portfolio is constructed based on $\tilde{P}$ many assets, all of which have $\alpha=0$ and $\beta=1$, then portfolio return will mimic the market return. \end{remark}